Here at Technology Services, our Support Teams offer a variety of technical support services for students, faculty, and staff:

 This is a known issue with MyDrury and older Safari browsers.
 You can address this issue with any of the following options:

-Courses do not show up in Moodle until seven days before the course’s start date.
+Courses do not show up in Canvas until seven days before the course’s start date.
 This includes B Block classes – you will not have access to them until the week prior.

 Check back within the week before the course begins and it should be there.
 If your classes do not show up after the appropriate amount of time, contact your Admissions Officer or the Registrar’s Office.

-If you just added or dropped classes, it may take up to 24 hours for Moodle to reflect your new course schedule.
+If you just added or dropped classes, it may take up to 24 hours for Canvas to reflect your new course schedule.

 First you should contact your professor and have them make sure the settings for the assignment are correct.